itsameaditya/my_vimrc_config/README.md

 Simple vimrc config for competitive programming in c++

+The perfect balance of aesthetics and useful plugins using vundle

-Feel free to use and plz suggest new modifications if possible
+Feel free to use and please suggest new modifications

-Enjoy!!
+Enjoy and keep coding :) !